WordPress does not officially support Microsoft SQL Server. All-in-One WP Migration does not support MySQL to Microsoft SQL Server migration.

 - MySQL 5.0+

-- You can switch your WordPress from Microsoft SQL Server to MySQL and migrate your site with All-in-One WP Migration
+- You can migrate your WordPress site from Microsoft SQL Server to MySQL using All-in-One WP Migration.

-- You can switch your WordPress from Microsoft SQL Server to MySQL temporarily to complete the migration, and then convert your MySQL database to a Microsoft SQL Server database with a 3rd party tool or by converting it manually.
+- You can switch WordPress from Microsoft SQL Server to MySQL temporarily to complete the migration, and then use a third-party tool or manually convert your MySQL database to a Microsoft SQL Server database.